 When companies do not properly manage the consumer devices, platforms and services used in the work environment, there is a very high risk of data loss and significant security breaches.

-There is even an acronym that defines organizations that use this policy — BYOD (Bring Your Own Device).
+There's even an acronym that defines organizations that use this policy — BYOD (Bring Your Own Device).
 The big problem is that, among the companies that follow this model, 50% report data loss due to this practice.
 In other words, it makes companies vulnerable.

 And that's not the only security aspect that needs to be reviewed.
 The company needs to invest heavily in tools that protect its data and equipment, but also create policies and procedures to prevent risks and intrusions.